 We forge collaborations between composers, writers, performers and other creatives to build a living Canadian art song tradition that celebrates our shared stories and diverse communities.

-New Animated Short Coming Soon:
+New Animated Short Released!

 The Piece Atop His Pate